 If those are not possible then it can be used with some official documents as product’s dispatch note or bill…etc.

 You only need to apply for CE mark if your product will be sold in European Union and Turkey.
 At the same time the products need to be liable to the scope of one of the 32 regulations.

 In general, we can say that every product which can cause risk for human health and environment, needs a CE mark.
 What is more, the regulations that we mentioned before should be examined in detail.

 If you want to learn whether your product is in the extent of any standing order or not, you can reach us via all platforms.

-WE GIVE CE CERTIFICATION SERVICE FOR THE FOLLOWING EU DIRECTIVES
+WE GIVE CE CERTIFICATION SERVICE FOR THE FOLLOWING EU/EC DIRECTIVES

-The EU Directives for which SZUTEST gives testing, auditing, inspection and certification services as the Notified Body No. 2195 or with its partners are as the following:
+The EU/EC Directives for which SZUTEST gives testing, auditing, inspection and certification services as Notified Body No. 2195 are as following: